KWoo13/Checkout/README.md

 # Checkout
-Python script with a GUI to checkout items
+Python script with a GUI to checkout items.
+Requires Selenium Webdriver.